hlop3z/zmag/docs/docs/server/graphql/built-in.md

 ---

-### **Simplified Error Handling Example**
+### **Mutation Simplified Error Example**

-To simplify error handling, you can use the built-in `zmag.input_error` wrapper.
+To simplify error handling, you can use the built-in `zmag.input_error` tool.
 This example shows how to streamline error responses when input validation fails.

 ```python
 import zmag